 Customs authorities had adopted the practice of screening international cargo, as it arrived in the country, compared to having the cargo pre-screened, before it leaves the country from where it is being exported.

 However, Technological shifts and changing paradigms, have led to the emergence of issues that pose a threat to national security.
 As a result, customs authorities over the world are increasingly shifting towards pre-screening exports.

 It is a reasonable to question, why such a fundamental matter was brought to attention after such a long period of time?

-It is reasonable to question why such a fundamental matter was brought to attention after such a long period of time.
-The International Maritime Organization (IMO) and International Civil Aviation Organization (ICAO) have been aware of the risk in security associated with transporting cargo and passengers and have been pressing for security measures to be improved and enhanced for over decades.
+The International Maritime Organization (IMO) and International Civil Aviation Organization (ICAO) have been aware of the risk in security associated with transporting cargo and passengers.
+And have been focusing on security measures to be improved for over decades now.

-Pre-screening exports gained impetus after the terrorist attacks in September 2001.
-The World Customs Organization and the ICAO have mutually agreed that a global supply chain can only be secure if there are adequate security measures enforced at the point of origin.
-Several other organizations and examinations of security strength have resulted in measures being taken to enforce pre export screening for sea transport.
-However these measures need to pick up pace as far as air transport goes.
-So far, 101 countries have implemented regulations that necessitate advance cargo manifests to be sent to the relevant customs authorities prior to export.
+Furthermore, Pre-Export Screening gained impetus after the terrorist attacks in September 2001.
+The World Customs Organization and the ICAO have mutually agreed that a global supply chain, can only be secure if there are adequate security measures enforced at the point of origin.